 How To Make The Red Pepper Crostini Topping

-Like many simple recipes, the quality of the ingredients you use is paramount here.
-Ripe, firm peppers work best and you need a good balsamic vinegar.
-Although it’s more expensive, an authentic artisanal balsamic vinegar that has been aged for at least 12 years has a much better flavour.
-A bottle lasts me ages so, like a good wine, I consider it worth the investment.
-Not that good wine lasts ages in our house – that tends to disappear much more quickly!
+Although this is a simple recipe, the quality of the ingredients you use is still important.
+Ripe, firm peppers work best and I recommend using a good balsamic vinegar.
+Although it’s more expensive, an authentic artisanal balsamic vinegar that has been well aged has a much better flavour.
+A little goes a long way, and a bottle of balsamic vinegar lasts me ages.
+Like a good wine, I consider an older, higher quality balsamic vinegar worth the investment.
+Not that good wine lasts for ages in our house – that tends to disappear much more quickly!

 How To Make Red Pepper Crostini

-This topping does make amazing crostini.
-To make the base part of the crostini, all you have to do is brush a banking sheet with olive oil, sprinkle with salt and pepper and top with quarter inch slices of your favourite bread.
-French bread or ciabatta are traditional but artisanal loaves and sourdough work really well too.
+This topping makes amazing crostini, but please don’t stop there as there are lots of other ways to use it (see below).
+To make the base part of the crostini, all you have to do is brush a banking sheet with olive oil, sprinkle with salt and pepper and top with quarter inch slices of French bread, ciabatta or thickly sliced sourdough.
 Brush the tops of the slices with more olive oil and sprinkle with salt and pepper.
 Place in an oven that has been preheated to 350°F (170°C) and don’t take your eyes off it for a second.
 Cook the bread slices until golden brown, turning once, for about 5 minutes each side.
 You can then simply top the cooked slices of bread with the Red Pepper Crostini Topping, garnish with parsley and serve.

 Is Red Pepper Crostini Topping Gluten Free?